MPH Admissions Frequently Asked Questions

 This is a 42-credit program that requires a two-year plan of study for a full-time student.
 The program readily accepts part time students and offers flexible plans of study to address the needs of part-time and simultaneous degree students.

 Program staff and faculty work with mid career professionals to help them integrate their MPH coursework into the demands of their work environment.
+The majority of MPH courses are scheduled during the 9am-5pm timeframe.

 The MPH degree is not an online program.
 The majority of courses are offered in the classroom, with some offered online.